rresino/talks/rabbitmq_vs_kafka/slides/slide-deck.md

 # What is Apache Kafka

-- Created by Linkedln, nos Open Source Project maintained by Confluent
+- Created by Linkedln, now it's a Open Source Project maintained by Confluent.
 - Write in Java and Scala.
 - Distributed, resilent arquitecture. fault tolerant